You’re getting ready to have an operation.

 You’ll wake up in the recovery room.
 The nurse will take care of you.
 There may be other boys and girls waking up in here, too.

 The blue tube blows cool, wet air near your face to help you wake up.

 You might see some tape and clear tubing on your hand or arm.
 This is called an IV.
 The nurse can use the IV to give your body medicine or a drink of water.
 The nurse will take the tube out before you leave the hospital.

-Once you wake up, you might have a popsicle or a drink and one adult family member can be with you.
+Once you wake up, you might have a popsicle or a drink.
+Two adult family members can be with you.